itsrbpandit/Expensify/docs/articles/new-expensify/wallet-and-payments/Global-Reimbursement-Canada.md

 ## Why does Expensify require 9 digits when Canadian routing numbers are 8 digits?

 * The 9-digit requirement for Canadian routing numbers is for electronic fund transfers.
-* Add a zero to the beginning of the routing number to make it 9 digits.
+* Solution: Add a zero to the beginning of the routing number to make it 9 digits.

 </div>